 - Brush your teeth often with fluoride toothpaste and a soft brush.

-Radiation therapy to the head can cause hearing difficulties.
-One possible cause is hardening of the wax in your ears caused by radiation.
-Let your doctor know if you have difficulty hearing.
+Radiation therapy to the head can sometimes cause hearing problems.
+One reason might be that it hardens the wax in your ears.
+Let your doctor know if you have trouble hearing.